 The 2007 NHL Entry Draft in Columbus is notable for a number of reasons.
-It was an American-heavy draft, the first-ever in which U.S. born players went first and second overall — Patrick Kane to the Chicago Blackhawks and James Van Riemsdyk to the Philadelphia Flyers, respectively — and second-ever in which 10 Americans were drafted in the first round.
+It was an American-heavy draft, the first-ever in which U.S.-born players went first and second overall — Patrick Kane to the Chicago Blackhawks and James van Riemsdyk to the Philadelphia Flyers, respectively — and second-ever in which 10 Americans were drafted in the first round.

-It was also notable for a whopping 10 first round picks changing hands in trades the day before the draft.
+It was also notable for a whopping 10 first-round picks changing hands in trades the day before the draft.
 It produced a number of players still making big-time impacts in the NHL, such as Jakub Voracek, Logan Couture, Kevin Shattenkirk, David Perron, P.K.
 Subban, and Jamie Benn.

 However, like any draft, it had its fair share of players who didn’t pan out.
 You may not have thought about the following five for many years, but when they were chosen, someone (perhaps even you) had high expectations for them that they never reached.

-Zach Hamill: Boston Bruins, Eighth Overall
+Zach Hamill: Boston Bruins, 8th Overall

 With the seven players ahead of him all having played 400 or more NHL games, Hamill, with just 20 played, is 2007’s first big bust.